 An assignment of benefits (or AOB for short) is an agreement that gives your claims benefits, and in some instances complete control of your claim, to someone else.
 It’s usually used so that a contractor can “stand in your shoes” and file a claim, make decisions about repairs, and collect insurance payments from your insurance company directly for covered repairs.
 In some states, the contractor will even file a lawsuit against your insurer as your assignee.

 Homeowners may sign an assignment of benefits form because they think it’s more convenient and efficient than dealing with the claims process firsthand.

-Once a contractor has been assigned your benefits, they tell the insurance company what work is required and negotiate the claim.
+Once a contractor has been assigned your benefits, they tell the insurance company what work they believe is required and negotiate the claim.
 For example, say you have a water leak in the house.
 You call a home restoration company to stop the water flow, clean up the mess, and restore your home to its former glory.
-The restoration company may ask for an assignment of benefits so it can deal directly with the insurance company on your behalf.
+The restoration company may ask for an assignment of benefits so it can deal directly with the insurance company without your input.
 That may sound like a relief at first glance – someone else can deal with all that!

 But signing away your rights in the claims process may not be worth the risk.

 Because the assignment of benefits takes control out of the homeowner’s hands, insurance fraud is a major concern.
 Some contractors may take advantage of the situation and inflate repair needs and costs or bill for work that was never completed.
 They may also hire attorneys to sue the insurance company if it does not pay the full amount of their estimate or denies claims.

 Florida eventually passed a bill in 2019 to curb the abuse of assignment of benefits.